13K Shares

 MYTH #3 BUSTED!!

-Myth #4: You need loads of Money to start a Home Bakery Business
+Myth #4: You need loads of money and investors to start a Home Bakery Business

 SO, totally and completely false.

-I know there are so many gorgeous kitchens on Pinterest, blogs and magazines, but don’t fall into the comparison trap.
+I know there are so many gorgeous kitchens on Instagram, Pinterest, YouTube, blogs and magazines, but don’t fall into the comparison trap.

-A beautiful, fully equipped kitchen is not essential to your home bakery’s success.
+A big, beautiful, fully kitted-out kitchen is not essential for your home bakery’s to succeed.
+Resourcefulness matters so much more than resources!!

 I’m betting YES.

-Focus on the quality of your bakes, not the aesthetics of your kitchen and I promise that your home baking business will be successful.
+Focus on the quality of your bakes, not the aesthetics of your kitchen and I promise that your home bakery business will be successful.

 Beautiful branding and packaging can also be a very tempting expense.
 If a wrapper is beautiful, but the candy tastes bad, will you ever buy it again?
 No.